Rosenberg & Estis, P.C. Secures Favorable Decision For Property Owner in Retail Space Dispute

 Free People, a member of the URBN family of brands (Urban Outfitters, Anthropologie, etc.) was plaintiff in the case, which went to trial in Supreme Court of New York State, New York County, before Justice Barry R. Ostrager.
 Rosenberg & Estis represented defendant Delshah 60 Ninth, LLC, owner of the retail space at 58-60 Ninth Avenue in Manhattan.

-Rosenberg & Estis‘s Bradley S. Silverbush, member, with Richard B. Corde, associates, represented the defendant.
+Rosenberg & Estis‘s Bradley S. Silverbush, member, represented the defendant.
 William F. Savino, partner, and Robert C. Carbone, associate, of Woods Oviatt Gilman acted as co-counsel.
 Drinker, Biddle & Reath LLP represented the plaintiff.

 The case focused on rent credits prompted by late delivery of the retail space by the property owner.
 The rent credits graduated over time from one day of free rent to two and three days of free rent for each day of late delivery.
 Based on the formula in this provision, the plaintiff claimed that it was entitled to 825 days of free rent, or nearly $3.2 million.
 Plaintiff also maintained that the delay caused it to miss the holiday retail season, undermining online sales and damaging its reputation and stock price.